chruck/xv6-public/readme-eckard.md

 proc.c:
 - Created function `getprocsinfo()` that is used by the system call.
+This is where the majority of the stuff happens.

 defs.h:
 - Prototyped `getprocsinfo()` and `struct procinfo` from `proc.c`